Residential property investment tools and information from the Shape of Money about us newsletter contact us site map legal

 Agent's commission - We have entered a default value for the agent's commission, but you can over write these with your own estimates; if your rate is 2.50%, enter 2.50.
 These expenses are not deductible for tax purposes in this calculator.

 Investment Period - How many years do you intend to hold the investment for?
-Please choose a period of up to 15 years.

 Discount rate - This rate is used to calculate the net present value of the cash flows.
 It reflects your required return on the investment.
 If the NPV is greater than zero, then you have achieved your required rate of return.
 The annual net cash flow is discounted by this rate so that the total NPV of your investment is shown in today's dollars.
 Please read the information contained in The Basic Valuation Model.